-Do I need to have a willing seller before submitting a Land Acquisition Letter of Inquiry (LOI)?
+Do I need to have a willing seller before submitting a Land Acquisition Application?

 Yes.
 And it is preferable that you have an agreed upon price set by a signed contract or purchase agreement.
 The Foundation may be open to multiple-parcel requests which involve acquisitions at various stages of negotiations.
-If you are working to protect a series of connected parcels, please call the Foundation's program officer Jolie Krasinski at (312) 372-5191 to discuss the status of your negotiations and the timing of submitting a possible grant request for a multiple-parcel project.
+If you are working to protect a series of connected parcels, please call the Foundation's Associate Program Officer Frances Kane at (312) 372-5191 to discuss the status of your negotiations and the timing of submitting a possible grant request for a multiple-parcel project.

-Do I need to commission an appraisal before submitting a Letter of Inquiry (LOI)?
+Do I need to commission an appraisal before submitting an application?

-Yes.
-And it is preferable that you have an agreed upon price set by a signed contract or purchase agreement.
+No. An appraisal will be required before any payments will be made under a grant and the appraisal cannot be more that 1 year old at the time of closing.
 The Foundation may be open to multiple-parcel requests which involve acquisitions at various stages of negotiations.
-If you are working to protect a series of connected parcels, please call the Foundation's program officer Jolie Krasinski at (312) 372-5191 to discuss the status of your negotiations and the timing of submitting a possible grant request for a multiple-parcel project.
+If you are working to protect a series of connected parcels, please call the Foundation's Associate Program Officer at (312) 372-5191 to discuss the status of your negotiations and the timing of submitting a possible grant request for a multiple-parcel project.